 How personal information is stored and protected

-Your personal data is stored on our site using the Squarespace CMS and is only available to our web administrators and authorized people on a password protected basis.
+Your personal data is stored on our site using a secure server and is only available to our web administrators and authorized people.
 The data that we collect from you (or which you supply to us by email or otherwise) may be transferred to and stored at a destination outside of the European Economic Area (“EEA”).